X

 It is reassuring to see that Rays so frequently turn Caballero loose on the basepaths, whether as a part of the starting nine or coming in off the bench.

 Again, this addition won’t be for everyone.
 Caballero makes the most sense in category leagues for teams that can take a hit in batting average to gain ground in steals.
-Tampa has a seven-game week ahead of them, which we also like to see, and Caballero’s versatility, like Castro’s, makes him easy to flex into a lineup.
+Tampa has a seven-game week ahead of it, which we also like to see, and Caballero’s versatility, like Castro’s, makes him easy to flex into a lineup.

 Waiver Wire Pickups For Deeper Leagues (10-30% rostered)